grid reference TL 659 482Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 The 1891 census lists the pub in Willow Bank.
-Willowbank is shown as an area on the south side of Church Street, opposite St Mary's Church, on an 1886 map.
+This is shown as an area on the south side of Church Street, opposite St Mary's Church, on an 1886 map.
+However, this old OS map from about the end of the 19th century clearly shows the Duke Inn to be in the north-east of the settlement. larger map

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)